Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Charles H. Robbins - Cisco Systems, Inc.

 So, thanks for the question, Jeff.
 I think that if you look at some of the performance we saw around the world, to your point, in Europe and Asia we've talked about Huawei's activity over the last couple of quarters, I would say that our teams have been very focused on it.
-I think that the intuitive network (sic) [The Network.
-Intuitive.]
-(37:19) launch that we did in June really changes the discussion.
-And where we compete with competitors who their value prop is up front cost of the hardware, I think we're changing the discussion because if you look at the cost of operating this infrastructure over a five-year period, it's probably 10X the cost of the upfront hardware.
+I think that the intuitive network [The Network.
+Intuitive.] launch that we did in June really changes the discussion.
+And where we compete with competitors who their value prop is up front cost of the hardware, I think we're changing the discussion, because if you look at the cost of operating this infrastructure over a five-year period, it's probably 10X the cost of the upfront hardware.
 So going and helping our customers really reduce that is a value proposition that helps us change the discussion relative to the competition.
 So they continue to be very tough but we think that competing on the price of the box upfront is something that we can shift over the next couple of years.

 Marilyn Mora - Cisco Systems, Inc.